nullonesix/jedi_noreward_rl/README.md

 python jka_noreward.py view
 python jka_noreward.py show
 ```
-- new = don't load model a saved model
+- new = don't load a saved model
 - sign = use sign gradient descent optimizer instead of adam optimizer
 - view = save the agent views as pngs (good for confirming window capture is working properly)
 - show = show the parameter counts of each of the 3 neural networks